 In these pictures you may notice the blue mat and occasional view of a wrist band.
 This is to keep static electricity under control.

 They can be purchased from eBay for very little money.
-Many electronic parts in the SuperJX are no longer available, taking anti-static precautions reduces the possibility of damage or weakening of old semiconductors.
+Some electronic parts in the SuperJX are no longer available, taking anti-static precautions reduces the possibility of damage or weakening of old semiconductors.

 Mistakes, everyone makes them but check your work carefully.
 Although it can be boring, the issue with old technology is that parts are hard to find and circuits have little or no protection.
 For example, connecting to the incorrect power rail or shorting a power rail will cause the power supply to burn out before eventually blowing the fuses in the transformer.
 The fuses are non replaceable and fitted in the windings, it would be difficult to find a replacement transformer.
 This is one of the main reasons why a PWM board should not be sticky pad attached underneath a Module Board.